 Rewind Part II

-He been telling the same story to his brother for the past three days, over and over again.
-The frustration has been building up in his heart every time his brother didn’t listen.
+He has repeatedly told his brother the same story for the past three days.
+The frustration has been building up in his heart every time his brother doesn’t listen.

-“You said that for the past fews days, and I’ll say it again, I don’t believe you.”
-Kyle was busily, typing up a report in his computer.
+“You said that for the past few days, and I’ll repeat it; I don’t believe you.”
+Kyle was busy typing up a report on his computer.

-“Come on Kyle.
+“Come on, Kyle.
 I told you, I’m not faking this at all.
-You’ve known me for the past fifteen years and you don’t believe me now?”
-Kiyro paced back and forth, getting agitated as second went by.
+You’ve known me for the past fifteen years, and you don’t believe me now?”
+Kiyro paced back and forth, getting agitated as the second went by.
 “Look, don’t you remember what our mother said about grandmother having special powers.”

-Kyle finally stopped, leaning back onto his chair and gave Kiyro a defeated look.
-Kiyro could tell that he wasn’t pleased at being bothered.
+Kyle finally stopped, leaning back onto his chair, and gave Kiyro a defeated look.
+Kiyro could tell that he wasn’t pleased with being bothered.
 “Not really.”

-Kiyro grinded his teeth, he breath in a sigh to calm his agitation.
+Kiyro ground his teeth; he breathed in a sigh to calm his agitation.
 “When we were six years old, mom told us a story about grandma.”

 “I might vaguely remember.”